-Staff is in receipt of a petition by the applicant, requesting a variation from Section 24-121(a)(3) of the Subdivision Regulations, which limits individual access to roads of arterial and higher classification.
+The applicant is requesting a variation from Section 24-121(a)(3) with this application, which limits individual access to roads of arterial and higher classification.
 In executing this variation request, the applicant must meet several legal requirements pursuant to Section 24-113(a).
-Those requirements are shown in bold text (with the applicant's response below:
+Those requirements are shown in BOLD text with the applicant's response below: